wudong/notes/cloud/aws-certification.markdown

   - Partial Upfront
   - No Upfront
 - Scheduled: pay for the reservations on a recurring schedule, either daily, weekly, or monthly.
-  - changed even if it is not used
+  - changed even if it is not used.
 - Spot: bid for a unused EC2 compute resources.
 - On-Demand Capacity Reservations: